aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

 1. start by examining any reconnaissance attempt against the webserver `imreallynotbatman.com`
     - `index=botsv1 imreallynotbatman.com`
-    - inspect the source logs field to see which log includes the traces of our domain.
+    - Inspect the source logs field to see which log includes the traces of our domain.

     ![image](https://github.com/user-attachments/assets/c5b89079-e458-48bc-b18b-1d1e8d02647a)

-2. select `stream:http` log which contains the http traffic logs
+2. Select `stream:http` log, which contains the http traffic logs
     - `index=botsv1 imreallynotbatman.com sourcetype=stream:http`
-    - since we are searching for reconnaissance attemp, we will be the destination target
+    - since we are searching for reconnaissance attempt, we will be the target
-    - look in the `src_ip ` field:
+    - Look in the `src_ip ` field:

    ![Screenshot 2025-05-19 134231](https://github.com/user-attachments/assets/40d154f1-3764-46eb-a5d9-48e55c411f56)

     - `40.80.148.42`, `23.22.63.114`
     - The first IP seems to contain a high percentage of the logs as compared to the other IP
-3. investigate `40.80.148.42`,
+3. Investigate `40.80.148.42`,
     - `index=botsv1 imreallynotbatman.com src=40.80.148.42`
-       - and look in the these fields: `User-Agent, Post request, URIs` to see what kind of traffic is coming from this particular IP.
+    - and look in these fields: `User-Agent, Post request, URIs` to see what kind of traffic is coming from this particular IP.
 4. use `suricata` logs to validate the scanning attempt from this suspicious ip address, and see if any rule is triggered on this communication.
     - `index="botsv1" imreallynotbatman.com sourcetype=suricata dest_ip="192.168.250.70" eventtype=suricata_eve_ids_attack status=404 scan`
-      - I used the `status` feild because the attacker will try to brute-force hidden pages in the website, as for `scan`, I wanted to search for any scan string. and this is what it returned
+    - I used the `status` field because the attacker will try to brute-force hidden pages in the website, as for `scan`, I wanted to search for any scan string. and this is what it returned

      ![Screenshot 2025-05-19 153328](https://github.com/user-attachments/assets/5f55553f-df88-4487-bb16-04c5e90f6402)